damburgey/handlebrake/README.md

 ### Default Configuration
 * The default configuration assumes you want to convert 1080p H264 .MKVs to --> 1080p H265 .MP4s using Nvidia GPU
-* And the file names will be identical except for the extension, and the output files will be in the same folders as the sources
+* And the file names will be identical except for maybe the extension, and the output files will be in the same folders as the sources
 * It also assumes you don't want to re-encode any audio tracks, and just copy them over as-is
 * It also assumes if there are any subtitle tracks, you want those and brings them over as well (within the limits of handbrake itself)
 * All of the defaults can be configured in the script itself at the very top under: